 Finally, using \eqref{rho} and introducing the new coordinate $ z= \sin^2 \alpha $, one arrives at an equation

-which is almost identical to that of the $ \gamma $- deformed ATD \eqref{z} except for the sign in front of the $ n^2 $ term.
-Notice that, the case with the zero ($ n=0 $) modes is exactly identical to what we have found for the deformed ATD case.
-On the other hand, for non zero modes, one can show that the $ n^2 $ term is largely suppressed both in the $ r \sim 0 $ and $ r \rightarrow \infty $ limits which reveals an identical spectra for the massive graviton as in the ATD case.
+which is almost identical to that of the $ \gamma $- deformed ATD \eqref{new z} except for the sign in front of the $ n^2 $ term.
+Notice that, the case with the zero ($ K=0 $ and $n=0$) modes is exactly identical to what we have found for the deformed ATD case.
+On the other hand, for the non zero modes, one can show that the $ n^2 $ term is largely suppressed both in the $ r \sim 0 $ and $ r \rightarrow \infty $ limits which reveals an identical spectra as in the deformed ATD case.